alonitac/KubernetesForDevelopers25/tutorials/k8s_statefulset_and_storage.md

 # Exercises

-### :pencil2: Persist Grafana abd InfluxDB data using StatefulSet
+### :pencil2: Persist Grafana and InfluxDB data using StatefulSet

 **Before starting, delete any existed Grafana and InfluxDB deployments from previous exercises**.